KaluDavid/tjp-week1/README.md

 # Project on TheJustProject
-A replicate of a Home Page and an About Me Page [link](https://drive.google.com/drive/folders/1_hqLByWTc1tcvUoIrsCXvQvTAhR_UnC7)
-And a replicate of an HTML Table [Link](https://drive.google.com/drive/folders/1MsEZwNaEj-FQZNJUeqV3TjNejLAl9K60)
+A replicate of a Home Page, an About Me Page and a Form Page And a replicate of an HTML Table [Link](https://drive.google.com/drive/folders/1MsEZwNaEj-FQZNJUeqV3TjNejLAl9K60)
 <br />